 Among composite deck materials manufacturers, the industry leader is Trex Company, Inc. Trex® is an innovator in the composite world, and has won many awards and accolades over the years.
-In 2018 two of its product lines — Trex Enhance® and Trex Transcend® — were named to the “Top 100 Products List” by readers of “Professional Builder” magazine.
-A 2018 article in “Pro Sales Magazine” titled, “Top Decking Products for 2018,” also called out the three top manufacturers of composite and vinyl decking products and stated Trex® was “specified or used most” and for deck rails, “Trex® was first in all categories.”
+In recent years, two of its product lines — Trex Enhance® and Trex Transcend® — were named to the “Top 100 Products List” by readers of “Professional Builder” magazine.
+A 2018 article in “Pro Sales Magazine” titled, “Top Decking Products,” also called out the three top manufacturers of composite and vinyl decking products and stated Trex® was “specified or used most” and for deck rails, “Trex® was first in all categories.”

 Another attribute that gives Trex® an edge on the competition is the company’s dedication to environmental stewardship and sustainability throughout its operations.
 Among the company’s environmental accomplishments are:

 - Composite decking made from 95 percent reclaimed wood fiber and recycled plastic film.

 - Protection against rot and insects is accomplished without chemicals.

 - Approximately 70 percent of the aluminum and steel used in commercial products is from recycled sources (as is 50 percent of the aluminum used in residential products).

 - One of the nation’s largest recyclers of plastic film.

 - Nearly 100 percent of factory scrap is returned to the process.

 - Member of the U.S. Green Building Council.

 - Use of its products can add up to five points toward a building’s LEED certification.